 Here's an excellent dialogue between two friends about buying a new flat.
-The two friends use zero, first and second conditionals in context and the meaning behind those clauses are questioned in the true/false comprehension questions.
+The two friends use zero, first and second conditionals in context and the meanings behind those clauses are questioned in the true/false comprehension questions.

 What's the procedure?